 Christ replaced the law of Moses with a higher system of ethics.

 The Sermon on the Mount provides perhaps the best examples of this.
-Here Christ quoted various Old Testament laws, and then, starting by saying, “But I say to you” (Matthew 5:22, 28, 32, 34, 39 and 44), gave a much-elevated version of that law.
+Here Christ quoted various Old Testament laws, and then, starting by saying, “But I say to you” (Matt 5:22, 28, 32, 34, 39, and 44), gave a much-elevated version of that law.

 For instance, the law against adultery He replaced with a law against looking at a woman with lust: